 Abortion is the greatest genocide that our world and our nation have ever known.
 We believe that a new generation of pro-life leaders must be educated, trained, and equipped with the tools that they need to abolish abortion once and for all.
 Our generation is the first since the handing down of the Supreme Court cases Roe v.
 Wade and Doe v.
 Bolton, which legalized abortion on demand in 1973.
 We are among the first to know that abortion kills a human person.
 We must continue this momentum to turn the tide in our lifetime, and that starts with you.

 We believe that this generation will be the one to abolish abortion.
-Our vision is a simple one: to have a world where every human life is cherished, born and pre-born.
-Our goal is equally as easy.
+And our vision is a simple one: to have a world where every human life is cherished, born and preborn.
+And our goal is equally as easy.
 We want to end abortion, the ultimate attack on innocent life.
 Period.
-As a Students for Life movement, we want to end abortion by creating a world where every child is loved and cared for, where every mother has the support that she needs to raise a child or to make an adoption plan for her child, and where every father is encouraged to take part in that decision process and can experience the joys of fatherhood.
+As a Students for Life movement, we want to end abortion by creating a world where every child is loved and cared for, where every mother has the support she needs to raise a child or make an adoption plan for her child, and where every father is encouraged to take part in that decision process and can experience the joys of fatherhood.

 WE ENVISION A WORLD WITHOUT ABORTION.